Frequently Asked Questions

 A: [There are two categories of awards: Chapter and National.
 Chapters

-offer prizes to those students who are among the top scorers at the
+offer prizes to those students who are among the top percentiles at the

 Chapter level for each level and division.
 National prizes are